-- Having supportive government policies and legislation in place, giving the governance structures legal remit and recognition;
+- Having supportive government policies and legislation in place, giving the governance structures legal remit and recognition

-Mechanisms developed to bring accountability to other resource users;
+- Mechanisms developed to bring accountability to other resource users

 However, there are many examples of systems that are not working so well, with many factors involved.
-In some cases, more powerful actors dominate the governance system and make sure that they benefit more than others.
-In other cases, the government either doesn’t have the resources to support the community or isn’t committed to working with communities in practice, preferring to keep power and resources to themselves.
+In some cases, more powerful actors dominate the governance system and make sure that they benefit more than others; in other cases, the government either doesn’t have the resources to support the community or isn’t committed to working with communities in practice, preferring to keep power and resources to themselves.

-My new edited book, Governing Renewable Natural Resources: Theories and Frameworks, tackles some of these issues.
+This new edited book, Governing Renewable Natural Resources: Theories and Frameworks, tackles some of these issues.
 In this book, I brought together contributions on a range of different approaches that can be used to analyse governance of natural resources – whether the analysis is concerned with what the governance arrangements are, how they are working or what the outcomes have been and why.

 The book begins by introducing the concept of governance, types of governance arrangements that have been developed and used, and the factors that research has identified as influencing the potential for governance to be successful and keep going over time.
 Challenges to governance are also identified, within the areas of scale and complexity, and power and participation.
 The subsequent chapters review and apply different approaches and theories, drawing on common property theory, political ecology, institutional analysis, the social-ecological systems framework and social network analysis.
-Whilst the book has a focus on low- and middle-income countries, the review of theories and frameworks, and examples and reflections on application apply globally.
+Whilst the book has a focus on low- and middle-income countries, the review of theories and frameworks, and examples and reflections on application, apply globally.

 What matters for governance?